What Happens When You Have a Philadelphia Bike Accident?

 Several factors can contribute to a cyclist being found at fault in a bike crash in Philadelphia.
 Violating traffic laws, such as running red lights, stop signs, or failing to yield the right of way, are common reasons.
 Unsafe maneuvers, like sudden swerving or failing to signal turns, can also play a role.
 Additionally, distractions such as using a phone or impaired riding due to alcohol or drugs can lead to fault.
 Negligent behavior, like riding recklessly in crowded areas or ignoring weather conditions, may also be considered.

-PennDOT reported that, of the accidents in 2024, 23 bicycles struck light trucks, vans, or SUVs, 16 bicycles struck passenger cars, and one bicycle struck a heavy truck.
+The previously cited PennDOT report found that, of the accidents in 2024, 23 bicycles struck light trucks, vans, or SUVs, 16 bicycles struck passenger cars, and one bicycle struck a heavy truck.
 Adhering to traffic laws, staying vigilant, and prioritizing safety can help cyclists minimize the risk of being found at fault in a bike crash.

 Contact Our Philadelphia Bicycle Accident Lawyer Now

 Munley Law Personal Injury Attorneys specializes in representing victims of serious bicycle accidents.
-With decades of experience and top accolades, our Philadelphia bicycle accident lawyers fight tirelessly for fair compensation for our clients.
-We prioritize the rights of vulnerable victims and won’t settle for less than they deserve.
+With decades of experience and top accolades, our Philadelphia bicycle accident lawyers prioritize the rights of vulnerable victims and fight tirelessly for fair compensation for our clients.

 If you’ve been injured in a bicycle accident, our team offers free initial consultations and is ready to assist you.
 Contact us today for expert guidance on your claim.